jkeefe/cuny-prototyping-lab/week01/README.md

 We'll get to know each other, talk about what we're bringing to the class and play with some texting projects.

-_Assignent due next week: List 10 ways you might use SMS in your project, with a descriptive paragraph for each.
-Put those in a file in the Google Drive folder.
-Storyboard one of them on paper, and bring it to class._

 ## Plan

 ### SMS Texting